cjnani16/subadub/README.md

 # My Changes

-Now simplifies Traditional characters so I can read them! :P
+Now simplifies Traditional characters so I can read them! :P Plus a few cosmetic changes to the subs themselves.

 # Subadub